mreferre/harbor-setupwrapper/README.md

 - I have only really tested this with the `HARBORHOSTNAME` and `HARBOR_ADMIN_PASSWORD` variables.
 Other variables should work but I haven’t tested them
 - There will definitely be scenarios where this will break.
 For example, I haven’t implemented a way to create certificates if you choose to use a secure connection (https).
 This would need to be additional logic inside `harbor-setupwrapper.sh` which just doesn’t exist at the time of this writing (hint: do not try to enable https because weird things may happen)
 - The original on-line installer is (really) meant to be run on a single Docker host.
 The approach I have implemented honors that model and assumes the same
 - Because of the above, I didn’t even try to deploy this compose file on a distributed Swarm cluster.
-BTW, in the transition from “legacy Swarm” to “Swarm mode” Docker Compose doesn’t seem to have gained compatibility with the latter and given I didn’t want to waste too much time with the former, I have just opted to not test it in a Swarm environment
 - More caveats that I haven’t thought about (but that certainly may exist!)